CoryEvans2324/Hangman/README.md

 ## TODO

+Automaticaly reset the main game when the wordSet is changed by the tk.OptionMenu.

 I want to add a main menu to my program.
 And for that I'll add a new branch on github.

 With this I can add in different categories: